 Sativa varieties can be a bit more difficult to grow than an indica.
 Some sativa varieties can be fussy with nutrients/feed solutions.
 For more experienced growers this really isn’t an issue.
 However, some less experienced growers may prefer to avoid a stretchy Sativa and gain more experience with indica and hybrid varieties before opting for a sativa variety Hybrid cannabis seeds combine the best of both worlds, with indica and sativa genetics.
 Sometimes you will see plants lean more towards a sativa or indica parent.
 Often you will see the plants show characteristics of both parents.
 With a hybrid cannabis variety, the bloom time is often between that if indica and sativa varieties, around 8-11 weeks.
 With a hybrid variety you enjoy bloom times which are not excessively long, you also enjoy good yields, compact buds and a pleasing high with elements of both indica and sativa.
 For many growers, these are the reasons why good quality hybrid varieties are some of the most sought after in the cannabis seed world.

 Get cannabis seeds online

 Successful indoor cannabis growing begins with the best cannabis seeds – get them from a supplier you can trust.
-The price difference between the best seeds and budget seeds is small in comparison to the value of the cannabis that is produced.
+The price difference between the best seeds and budget seeds is small in comparison to the value of the cannabis which is produced.
 Dutch Passion have been in business since the 1980’s supplying the best cannabis seeds with the highest THC levels and the most pleasurable highs.
 You can buy feminized seeds online from Dutch Passion, or you can buy autoflower seeds online.
 Both cannabis seed types are easy to grow and will deliver heavy yields.
-Dutch Passion also sell regular cannabis seeds.
+Dutch Passion also sells regular cannabis seeds.
 Buy Dutch Passion cannabis seeds online and you get decades of expertise and some of the best cannabis genetics available.